chicago-cdac/lmdb-dict/README.md

 ## License

-`lmdb-dict` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`lmdb-dict-full` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.